g0rchy/icmprer/README.md

 # Todo
 - Add some stealthness (e.g encrypted communication, default packet size with fragementation, obfuscated process name, random ICMP id numbers, delays...).
-- Change the way commands are executed from `popen()` to a forward shell for tty interaction.